Laura Fuentes

 Pumpkin Cookies Iced with Cream Cheese Frosting

-The cream cheese frosting is also optional, the cookies are delicious all on their own, but I find it adds a nice touch with the pumpkin flavor and tangy-sweet cranberries.
+Are you picturing yourself biting into one of these?
+I am too.
+The cream cheese frosting is optional, but I find it adds a nice touch to the pumpkin flavor and tangy-sweet cranberries.

 pumpkin cookies being scooped onto a baking sheet with cookie scooper